Nakayama-Zariski decomposition and the termination of flips: On Conjecture

 hence $S'\subseteq \sB_-(K_{X_1'}+B_1'+M_1')$.
-Then, since we assume Conjecture \ref{con:mainconjecture} for the $ (K_{X_1'} + B_1'+M_1') $-MMP on top of the diagram above, there exists an index $i$ such that $\rho_i$ is not an isomorphism at the generic point of the strict transform of $S'$ on $X_i'$.
-This implies $a(E,X_i',B_i'+M_i')>{-}1$ by Lemma \cite[Lemma 2.8(iii)]{LMT23}, hence $a(E,X_i,B_i+M_i)>{-}1$ as the map $f_i$ is a dlt blowup.
-But then again by Lemma \cite[Lemma 2.8(iii)]{LMT23} applied to the $ (K_{X_1} + B_1+M_1) $-MMP at the bottom of the diagram above, we conclude that there exists a step of that MMP which is not an isomorphism at the generic point of the strict transform of $S$, a contradiction which finishes the proof. \end{proof}
+Then, since we assume Conjecture~\ref{con:mainconjecture} for the $ (K_{X_1'} + B_1'+M_1') $-MMP at the top of the diagram above, there exists an index $i$ such that $\rho_i$ is not an isomorphism at the generic point of the strict transform of $S'$ on $X_i'$.
+This implies $a(E,X_i',B_i'+M_i')>{-}1$ by \cite[Lemma 2.8(iii)]{LMT23}, hence $a(E,X_i,B_i+M_i)>{-}1$ as the map $f_i$ is a dlt blowup.
+But then again by \cite[Lemma 2.8(iii)]{LMT23} applied to the $ (K_{X_1} + B_1+M_1) $-MMP at the bottom of the diagram above, we conclude that there exists a step of that MMP which is not an isomorphism at the generic point of the strict transform of $S$, giving a contradiction which finishes the proof. \qedhere \end{enumerate} \end{proof}

-Now we come to the important point mentioned in the introduction: that even though this is far from obvious, the statement of Conjecture \ref{con:mainconjecture} is actually about the behaviour of the Nakayama--Zariski decomposition.
-In fact, we show in Proposition \ref{pro:equivalence} below that it is equivalent to the following conjecture, when we consider -- as we may -- MMPs consisting only of flips.
+Now we come to the important point mentioned in the introduction: that even though this is far from obvious, the statement of Conjecture~\ref{con:mainconjecture} is actually about the behaviour of the Nakayama--Zariski decomposition.
+In fact, we show in Proposition~\ref{pro:equivalence} below that it is equivalent to the following conjecture when we consider -- as we may -- MMPs consisting only of flips.